rh-mobb/rosa-workshop-content/rosa-content/200-ops/idp.md

     ```

     **Ensure that you capture the `ClientId` and `ClientSecret` before moving on to the next steps and store it somewhere safe.**

-## Configure our ROSA cluster to use Amazon Cognito for authentication

 1. Finally, we need to configure OpenShift to use Amazon Cognito as its identity provider.
 While Red Hat OpenShift Service on AWS (ROSA) offers the ability to configure identity providers via the OpenShift Cluster Manager (OCM),we're going to configure the cluster’s OAuth provider via the rosa CLI.
 To do so, run the following command, making sure to replace the variable specified:
     ```bash